Buying Directly From AsiaBy Greg Harris and Gil Orozco

 4. Negotiated Price.
 For consumer transactions there is little price negotiation but for business transactions the e-commerce platform and language challenges can make price negotiation complicated.

 5. Volume Price Breaks.
 Most US component suppliers will discount product based on the volume purchased, but eBay as a platform doesn't do a good job of supporting this, which means that the larger the purchase the harder it might be to get a good price.

 6. Support.
 A dedicated sales rep, customer service and support are all areas that may be sacrificed.

 7. Warranty.
 Take extra care to understand the warranty and return process.
 Sometimes we make assumptions that are different when sourcing directly from Asia.
 Most US based distributors have quality inspection programs that may not be present overseas.

 8. Documentation.
 Some businesses need documentation for the components that they purchase and this may be difficult to acquire.

-If the lowest possible cost on a small order is what you are looking for, you might have some fun experimenting with purchasing directly from Asia.
-But be aware that customer service and quality standards differ around the world, and it reminds us of the old adage that you get what you pay for.
+If the lowest possible cost on a small order is what you are looking for, you might have some fun experimenting with purchasing directly from Asia, but be aware that customer service and quality standards differ around the world.
+It reminds us of the old adage that you get what you pay for.

 Jameco will continue to benchmark its pricing against all major competitors, but a few things you won't have to worry about are service, support and quality.
 Whether you are calling our Technical team, our Customer Service team or even writing our Management team, Jameco strives to respond within four business hours to all customers.
 Jameco, like other quality firms, has a "customer first" approach to our business that takes the risk out of buying electronic components.